Jpe230/SonicPad-Debian/README.md

 * Bluetooth (?)
 Dunno why you would need it but i haven't tested it
 * Audio
 * SPI port for Accelerometer
-* Ethernet* managed to get an IP but needs configuring.
+* Ethernet* managed to get an IP but I hadn't bothered configuring it.
+Should work OOB

 ### Considerations